apache/incubator-ponymail/docs/INSTALLING.md

 modelled on the Apache LDAP structure, so you may wish to change this to suit your need.

+_NB:_ You will need to add the OAuth domain to config.admin_oauth in config.lua if the OAuth portal is authorized to give access to private lists.

 ### Whitelisting replies via the Web UI ###
 To have Pony Mail accept replies done via the Web UI, you must make sure